rems-project/cn-tutorial/src/queue-example-notes.md

         IntQueue1(q, unpack_IntQueue1.H)(unpack_IntQueue1.Q)
   - This means that CN did not have enough information to decide which way the conditional at the beginning of IntQueue1 is going to go.
-  - But the condition is testing H.head, while the conditional in the code is testing the tail field!
+  - But the condition is testing H.Head, while the conditional in the code is testing the tail field!
   - We could get around this mismatch by adjusting the condition itself, or by adjusting the predicate.
 E.g., we could change the